 Being the proactive sort, I searched for a lawyer right away.
 On the following Monday we met with him.
 Thankfully, he provided a questionnaire for possible symptoms related to injuries sustained in the many cases he had studied.
 Of the twenty four, or so, on the sheet, I was certainly experiencing most of them.
 How about 19 of 24 ?
 Mood swings, confusion, migraines, all sorts of changes in my personality.
 After a visit to my family doctor, it was confirmed.
 A traumatic brain injury (TBI) has a couple of roads.
 One leads back to general reality within a week or so.
 The other is a long haul.
 And so began a new page, a fresh chapter, a seemingly unplanned adventure into the unknown experience of concussion recovery.
 This was not the one week variety.

-In the days that immediately followed, I was grateful to have Tracy home and with me at all times.
+In the days that immediately followed, I was grateful to have someone home and with me at all times.
 One minute I was the goofy guy, the next a serious bloke, then a puddle of emotion spreading in all directions.
 No one knew who I would be from moment to moment, including me.
 I distinctly remember loosing my mind one morning because I had forgotten to take my pills the night before.
-As I swayed and sobbed on the couch, Tracy did her best to console me while making a frantic call to the doctor to ease my mind, and hers, that it was going to be okay.
+As I swayed and sobbed on the couch, a friend making a frantic call to the doctor to appease my frantic mind, and hers, that it was going to be okay.
 Just take the meds.
 Oh, and calm down.
 Right.
 Calm down.
 How do I even do that?

 Shortly after this incident, it hit me… I was out of control emotionally.
 This was new ground for me.
 Sure, I had bouts of high emotions in my past, overwhelming times when I went into ‘shut down’ mode.
 But, this was different.
 This was well past anything I had in my understanding. jI began to realize that those around me were deeply worried.
 They tried to be positive, to be smiling and supportive, but it was a living nightmare in many ways.
 Looking back, it is hard for me to grasp how strong my family was during that period.
 Each of them was part of my recovery while each of them dealt with their own set of worries and concerns for me and each other